OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.AdminMenu/README.md

 3. Optionally, you could implement a ViewModel to move info between the edit views and the driver.

 4. Add a class that implements IAdminNodeNavigationBuilder.
-Its BuildNavigationAsync() method will be called by the AdminTreeNavigationProvidersCoordinator class when it is time to render the menu.
+Its BuildNavigationAsync() method will be called by the AdminMenuNavigationProvidersCoordinator class when it is time to render the menu.

 5. Create the views required to create and edit the admin nodes based on your node type.